 3.Y3.4.1 Subscribe to Care Plan Updates

-A Care Plan Consumer may choose to receive updates as CarePlan resources are changed by using the Subscribe to Care Plan Updates transaction.
-Alternatively, a Care Plan Consumer could periodically query for a CarePlan resource history and determine that a Retrieve Care Plan was necessary.
+A Care Plan Contributor may choose to receive updates as CarePlan resources are changed by using the Subscribe to Care Plan Updates transaction.
+Alternatively, a Care Plan Contributor could periodically query for a CarePlan resource history and determine that a Retrieve Care Plan was necessary.

 Subscriptions are constructed in a manner that the Care Plan Service sends the entire CarePlan resources, using the Provide Care Plan [PCC-Y4] transaction, when the criteria are met.